-Los Pueblos Blancos (white villages) is the Spanish name for the famous white washed villages in Andalucía Spain.
-The mountains dotted with white villages are a sight to behold.
+The White Towns of Andalucía, or los Pueblos Blancos in Spanish, are one of the most famous attractions in Andalucía in the south of Spain.
+The mountains dotted with pretty white towns are a sight to behold.

-The inland Pueblos Blancos (white towns) are well known for their unique beauty and spectacular settings – invariably hilltop locations, with the small whitewashed houses, richly decorated with colourful flowerpots, huddled around a ruined castle.
-All have a lively village square near the church, with many restaurants and cosy terraces shaded with orange trees.
+The white towns (Pueblos Blancos) in inland Andalucía are well known for their unique beauty and spectacular settings – invariably hilltop locations, with the small whitewashed houses, richly decorated with colourful flowerpots, huddled around a ruined castle.
+All white towns have a lively village square near the church, with many restaurants and cosy terraces shaded with orange trees.

-Although many famous Pueblos Blancos (white towns) are in the Malaga province, the Cadiz province has its’ fair share.
-Often the names of these Pueblos Blancos in Cadiz are testament to the towns´ significant past as settlements built to defend the respective territories of the Christians and the Muslims; the frequently seen suffix “de la frontera” of a white town place name refers to its historical border position.
+Although many famous white towns (Pueblos Blancos) are in the Malaga province, the Cadiz province has its’ fair share.
+Often the names of these white towns (Pueblos Blancos) in Cadiz are testament to the towns´ significant past as settlements built to defend the respective territories of the Christians and the Muslims; the frequently seen suffix “de la frontera” of a white towns place name refers to its historical border position.

-The village of El Gastor is just off the main road north-west from Ronda to Algodonales and a few kilometres from Zahara de la Sierra.
-It is also known as the ‘Balcony of the White Villages’ because from the two mountain peaks in its municipality, El Algarín and Las Grajas, there are magnificent views of other little villages in the area and the surrounding countryside.
+The white town of El Gastor is just off the main road north-west from Ronda to Algodonales and a few kilometres from Zahara de la Sierra.
+It is also known as the ‘Balcony of the White Villages’ because from the two mountain peaks in its municipality, El Algarín and Las Grajas, there are magnificent views of other little white towns in the area and the surrounding countryside.

 El Gastor street with colourful flowerpots everywhere.

-El Gastor is a pretty white-washed village.
+El Gastor is a very pretty white town.
 The villagers are exceptionally friendly.
 In El Gastor you will find several bars and restaurants and some small village shops (a bakery, fishmongers, butchers and fruit and vegetable shop).
 A great place is the municipal swimming pool , with a lot of space to relax with gorgeous views over the area.
 Here is also a restaurant.

-The village has a small museum dedicated to local arts and crafts, and… to Jose María Hinojosa, ‘El Tempranillo’, Andalusia’s most famous bandolero, who was a former resident of the village.
+The white town has a small museum dedicated to local arts and crafts, and… to Jose María Hinojosa, ‘El Tempranillo’, Andalusia’s most famous bandolero, who was a former resident of the village.

 Nearby is a dolmen dating back to neolithic times, ‘El Dolmen del Gigante’.
 It is the largest dolmen of Andalusia, and it is composed by great vertical orthostatst and menolithic coverings in good state of conservation.